vqb-dev/frontend-technical/README.md

 }
 ```

 If you have added the server in the scripts section, you can run it with `npm run server`.
-Alternatively, you can run it with `npx vqb-products-server`
+Alternatively, you can run it with `npx products-server`

 Check the webpage that opens automatically in your browser for more instructions on how to configure the server (by default http://localhost:3000) and its API documentation.

 By default, even though some endpoints require authentication, they can be accessed without it.
 You can start development without using the authentication.
-We have some requirements below, where authentication is needed, so to enable authentication on the server, it can be run by adding `--auth` parameter like `vqb-products-server --auth`.
-Also, to simulate async processing, the server can be run with `--async` parameter like `vqb-products-server --async`.
+We have some requirements below, where authentication is needed, so to enable authentication on the server, it can be run by adding `--auth` parameter like `products-server --auth`.
+Also, to simulate async processing, the server can be run with `--async` parameter like `products-server --async`.

 Please check carefully the API documentation and request parameters.
 The documentation is self-explanatory, but could you make sure you check the details?
 For example:
 ```bash